open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/desktop-virtualization-image-guide.md

+# Guideline for using Edge Microvisor Toolkit (EMT) to create a Desktop Virtualization

+## Abstract

-# Reference cloud-init for EMT image with Desktop Virtualization features
+## Reference cloud-init for EMT image with Desktop Virtualization features

 - NOTE: The username `guest` is used throughout this configuration (e.g., in sudoers, systemd user services, etc.).
   To use a different user, replace all occurrences of `guest` with the `user_name` that is set in the `User Credentials` section of the `config-file`.